Beebe Hydrothermal Vent Field: Human impacts

-The Beebe vent field has been explored many times by scientists since 2010, to collect samples and video.
-Common ecosystem disruptions during hydrothermal expeditions, such as rock collections and artificial illumination, may be particularly detrimental at Beebe where organism photoreceptors may be damaged.
+Since 2010, the Beebe vent field has been explored multiple times by scientists to try to collect samples and videos.
+Common ecosystem disruptions during hydrothermal expeditions, such as rock collections and artificial illumination, may damage organism photoreceptors at Beebe.

 In 2013, cruise YK-13-05 by the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) was undertaken to sample and live stream dives of the DSV Shinkai 6500.
 However, the fiber optical cable was broken during spooling multiple times and was not fully recovered.
-Uncertainty in cable presence is a potential hazard for human-operated submersibles such as the DSV Alvin, which cannot dive at Beebe due to safety concerns.
+Uncertainty in cable presence is a potential hazard for human-operated submersibles such as the DSV Alvin, which did not dive at Beebe due to safety concerns.

-Beebe's metal sulfides are rich in gold and other useful industrial elements, which could make deep-sea mining a concern.
+Beebe's metal sulfides are rich in gold and other industrial elements, which could make deep-sea mining a concern.